jcpagadora/Naive-Database/README.md

 <<<<<<< HEAD

 Note that there are no semicolons in this syntax!
-To start a database, run

-`java Main`

-in the terminal.
-To exit, simply type

-`exit`.